WordPress vs. Wix: Which One Is The Best?

 The biggest argument in the battle of WordPress vs. Wix is how the basic function of the two applications.

-WordPress is a tool.
+WordPress can be used as a tool.
 It can be downloaded and added to any hosting service.
 So you can choose to host your website anywhere and add WordPress to it with a simple download.

 Wix is a service.
 You can’t host your website just anywhere and download Wix to run it; instead, you are hosting and building through Wix.